sean-connor/music-browser/README.md

 ####	CSS (SASS)

-SASS is preferred when writing your CSS.
+SASS should be used when writing your CSS.
 Try to demonstrate how preprocessors can be used in your development workflow to enforce DRY (Don't Repeat Yourself) principles.

 ####	JavaScript